nicomazz/benza/README.md

 To run only selected services: `docker-compose up service_name_1 service_name_2`.
 You can find service_names in docker-compose.yml.

+To interact via the rest AOI, open a web browser and go to the default Docker URL (e.g. `0.0.0.0:4000` for the notification service).

+Your default URL might be different, you can find it when you start docker in command line (it'll be one of the first things Docker prints out).

 ## Rebuild in case of problems
 `docker-compose build --no-cache service_name`